xueyan-dut/Deep-Learning-on-Traffic-Prediction/docs/download_dataset.md

 ****
 ## 3 LOOP
 It is collected from loop detectors deployed on four connected freeways (I-5, I-405, I-90 and SR520) in the Greater Seattle Area.
 It contains traffic state data from 323 sensor stations over the entirely of 2015 at 5-minute intervals.
 The source is available at: https://github.com/zhiyongc/Seattle-Loop-Data.<br><br><br>
+## 4 Los-loop
+This dataset is collected in the highway of Los Angeles County in real time by loop detectors.
+It includes 207 sensors and its traffic speed is collected from 3/1/2012 to 3/7/2012.
+These traffic speed data is aggregated every 5 minutes.
+The source is available at:https://github.com/lehaifeng/T-GCN/tree/master/data.<br><br><br>
+****
+## 5 TaxiBJ
+Trajectory data is the taxicab GPS data and meteorology data in Beijing from four time intervals: 1st Jul.
+2013 - 30th Otc.
+2013, 1st Mar.
+2014 -
+30th Jun.
+2014, 1st Mar.
+2015 - 30th Jun.
+2015, 1st Nov.
+2015 - 10th Apr.
+2016.
+The source is available at: https://github.com/lucktroy/DeepST/tree/master/data/TaxiBJ<br><br><br>
+****